networktocode/jdiff/README.md

 | Przemek: Perhaps create a table showing how each of the arguments maps to a concrete class?

 | Stephen - This step may not be necessary at all?
 I would say this may come with more advanced use cases.
+Note: the extract data from json is specifically for getting keys and values from larger dictionaries to make it easier to compare and check specific parts/branches of the object.

 Next, define a json object as reference data, as well as a JMESPATH expression to extract the value wanted and pass them to `extract_data_from_json` method.
 Be aware! `jdiff` works with a customized version of JMESPATH.
 More on that [below](#customized-jmespath).